Do you need help navigating campus parking? This list of 10 tips will set you up for parking success.

 This advice may seem simple (and it is), but if you park in your assigned lot, it takes away the guessing about where you can and can’t park.
 Don’t forget that your permit is valid for any section of your lot.
 For example, a Lot 1 permit is valid in Lot 1b, Lot 1c, Lot 1d, Lot 1e and Lot 1f.
-If you are unsure of your lot location and boundaries, search for it on UMD’s interactive web map.
+Our campus map page is an excellent resource if you need to locate your lot.

 Know your overflow

-Did you know that your permit actually counts for two lots?
+Did you know that your permit is valid in two lots?
 In addition to your assigned lot, your permit is valid in an overflow lot.
-For students, this is Lot 4b by Xfinity Center.
+For students, this is Lot 4.
 You may be directed to park in overflow if a special event or construction impacts your assigned lot.
 Pro tip: take the Shuttle-UM 105 Campus Connector from stop 23 by Lot 4b to the center of campus.